-They share at least two thirds of their syllabi.
+They share at least half of their syllabi.

 The common portion of the syllabi explores course topics through the cultures of the campuses’ host countries and/or the disciplinary perspectives of the connected courses.

 There is significant interaction between the students through joint assignments involving cross-course groups resulting in a collaboratively developed product.
 Collaboration must be between sets of partnered students and go beyond mere exchange of information.

 Course instructors attend an annual workshop.
 A GLCA instructor might also travel to a partner’s campus to plan the course.